kserve/website/docs/inference_client/inference_rest_client.md

 > InferenceRESTClient(config: RESTConfig = None)

 InferenceRESTClient is designed to interact with inference servers that follow the V1 and V2 protocols for model serving.
 It provides methods to perform inference, explanation, and health checks on the server and models.
+This feature is currently in alpha and may be subject to change.

 parameter |  Description
 ------------ | -------------